 If you arrange and fund your own care services without the assistance of a local authority, you can complain about the service you receive to the Local Government and Social Care Ombudsman if you cannot resolve the issue using the care provider's complaints procedure.
-You should be provided with information about how to complain on request.
+They should provide you with information about how to complain on request.